 - Calorie restriction: The simple, proven concept that you need to burn more calories than you consume in order to lose weight.

 The gist of the diet is that weight loss is easier when you don’t have to cook, count points, or make a lot of meal or recipe choices.
-You’ll eat 6 smaller meals and snacks a day, (every 2-3 hours) which helps to speed up your metabolism and regulate your blood sugar.
+You’ll eat 6 smaller meals and snacks a day, (every 2-3 hours) and drink at least 64 oz. of water each day which will help speed up your metabolism and regulate your blood sugar.

-These “perfectly portioned” prepared meals are sent to you each month.
+These “perfectly portioned” prepared meals are delivered monthly.
 They are high in lean protein, fiber, and low-glycemic (good) carbs.

 Nutrisystem basically tells you what to eat and when, making it a favorite of busy people.
-Just heat and eat your meals, and supplement them with fresh fruits and vegetables from the grocery store.
-You’ll also have the option of one sensible restaurant meal each week.
+Just heat and eat your meals, and supplement them with fresh fruits and vegetables from the grocery store, and track everything on their Numi app. (included) You’ll also have the option of several sensible “flex meals” on your own each week.

 Nutrisystem Plan Options: